FAQ: Explain why we don't give a SHA of the ISO image

 Hopefully, things will get better if we manage to port the Firefox extension to Chrome and cover more public this way.

 I've done way too much technical writing this year already and want to focus on doing more UX in the coming months.
 So I won't be very proactive on this front but I'll still be very happy to provide input and review your work :)

-#8 Updated by cbrownstein about 1 year ago
+#8 Updated by cbrownstein over 1 year ago

 sajolida: Thank you always for your guidance. :-)

 The compromised Tails website scenario concerned me because the website for a Linux distro, namely, Linux Mint, has in the past been compromised.

 In that case, a backdoor was inserted in a modified ISO.

 #12 Updated by sajolida over 1 year ago